Carbon monoxide (CO) detector data are from the Behavioral Risk Factor Surveillance System (BRFSS).

 State, Public Health District, County

-This data set contains information on the percent of homes in Maine with one or more CO detectors.
+This data set contains information on Maine adults who live in homes with one or more CO detectors.
 Data are stratified by geographic location and housing type (i.e. rent, own).
 Detector prevalence data are derived from the BRFSS survey of Maine residents.

 The dataset contains the following measure:

-- Percent of homes with one or more CO detectors.
+- Percent of Maine adults living in a home with one or more CO detectors.

 This data set supports efforts to improve public health in Maine and contributes to the U.S. CDC’s National Environmental Public Health Tracking (EPHT) Network.
 A key activity of participants in this network is to track and make available environmental health measures on state and national data portals.
-Measures derived from the data set described here can be used to compare CO ED visits across the state, between groups of people, over time, and in relation to risk factors, exposures, and health outcomes.
+Measures derived from the data set described here can be used to compare CO detector prevalence across the state, over time, and in relation to health outcomes.

 The Maine Tracking Network, a member of the National EPHT Network, connects communities, public health professionals, policy makers, state agencies, and others to the data they need to monitor public health, respond to health concerns, prioritize resources for public health action, and evaluate prevention activities.
 Maine tracks certain health effects, exposures, and environmental hazards that have known relationships, as well as some health effects and environmental hazards that have suspected relationships.
 By making health and environmental data available through the Maine Tracking Network, more people have access to data they need to think critically and hypothesize about health outcomes and their relationships to conditions in the environment.

-Maine tracks ED visits, hospitalizations, and deaths due to CO poisoning, as well as the prevalence of CO detectors in Maine homes.
+Maine tracks ED visits, hospitalizations, and deaths due to CO poisoning, as well as the prevalence of Maine adults living in homes with one or more CO detectors.
 Taken together, these measures are used to plan and evaluate prevention efforts and track the impact of public health policy aimed at preventing CO poisoning.

 The BRFSS is conducted nationally and in 50 states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, and Guam.
 In Maine, more than 4,000 adults are interviewed each year.
 Data are derived from responses to the following question: "A carbon monoxide detector or CO detector checks the level of carbon monoxide in your home.
 It is not a smoke detector.
 Do you have a carbon monoxide detector in your home?"